Syllabus

 Assignment 1, Week 7: Reflection on Systems Thinking

-Systems thinking is another important skill for public health professionals.
-Watch the video, and read the attached journal article, and write a one-page reflection paper on how systems thinking is applied at your site.
+Systems Thinking is another essential skill for public health professionals.
+Complete the online Introduction to Systems Thinking training at the New England Public Health Training Center and write a one-page reflection paper on how systems thinking is applied at your site.
 What do you understand by the term ‘systems thinking’?
 What role does systems thinking have in public health?
 How could systems thinking be incorporated into your applied practice experience?

 Assignment 2, Week 8: Progress Report